elelinux/Theme-Template/README.md

 $ . build/envsetup.sh

-$ lunch   "then choice from the list with a number, number 1 for a generic build"
+$ lunch   "then choose from the list with a number, number 1 for a generic build"

 $ make -j8 template